 Using Graduated Pricing

 This style of pricing is also set-up as a price code (Settings > Manage Price Codes).
 Where graduated pricing differs is that you can set one price for the tour no matter how many customers are added to the cart.
 This way, you can have a set price for your private tour, but enable customers to select how many people are in their party.
-In the example below, the price for the tour is $300 whether there are 1 or 100 passengers.
+In the example below, the price for the tour is $299 whether there are 1 or 100 passengers.
 For the first range, enter 1 - 1 and input the total price for the private tour.
 Then, input 2 - 100 and enter $0.00.
 This means when you have 2 or more passengers on this private tour, there will be $0.00 added to a total of $299.

 Using Pricing Options